tolache/teamcity-multinode-examples/README.md

    2. Go to [http://localhost:8112](http://localhost:8112) and paste the superuser token.
    3. Click **Proceed** to use the default data directory.
 While the node is initializing, you can proceed to the next step.
 4. Log into TeamCity through the proxy [http://localhost:8222](http://localhost:8222) and authorize the connected agents.

-Next, open [http://localhost:8111](http://localhost:8111) for the initial setup.

-After creating a user, visit ["Agents -> Unauthorized"](http://localhost:8111/agents.html?tab=unauthorizedAgents) to authorize the build agent.

-See [http://localhost:8111/admin/admin.html?item=nodesConfiguration](http://localhost:8111/admin/admin.html?item=nodesConfiguration) for nodes configuration.
+5. (Optional) See [http://localhost:8222/admin/admin.html?item=nodesConfiguration](http://localhost:8222/admin/admin.html?item=nodesConfiguration) for nodes configuration.

 ## To shutdown